AMReX-Codes/ExaEpi/README.md

      cmake ..
      make -j8

+To build with GPU support, use the `-DAMReX_GPU_BACKEND=CUDA` CMake option.

+For convenience, a script for setting up the module environment for Perlmutter is provided in etc/perlmutter_environment.sh.
+To use it, do:

+    source etc/perlmutter_environment.sh

 ## Running the code

 Navigate to build/bin and run the executable using one of the "inputs" files in "examples".